-Make sure to update your W-4 in 2020, especially if you had surprise tax bills in 2018 or 2019.
+Make sure to update your W-4 for this year, especially if you've had any unexpected tax bills int he past few years.
 The IRS doesn’t require anyone to make changes unless they get a new job, so you need to put in the effort to adjust your W-4 withholding yourself.

 High-income taxpayers likely saw more benefit overall because of the cumulative effect of having the rates for six of the seven tax brackets lowered.
 (That is, the lower your income was, the less you saved from each tax bracket, because your income fell into fewer total tax brackets.)

 In addition to the standard income tax brackets, Trump’s tax cuts lowered the capital gains tax brackets.
 Individuals with high investment income likely benefited the most because the changes allowed more high-income individuals to qualify for a lower capital gains tax rate.

 How tax refunds changed from 2017 to 2018

 The average tax refund was $90 higher in 2018 than 2017, according to 2019 IRS data.
 (This statistic covers tax filers who used a version of Form 1040.)
 However, more detailed IRS data, released February 2020, shows that the refunds were not equally distributed across the population.